not2cleverdotme/BadSuccessor/README.md

-# BadSuccessor

-## Security Considerations

-1. These tools are for educational and testing purposes only
-2. Always obtain proper authorization before testing on networks or systems
-3. Some tools require root/administrator privileges
-4. Use SSL/TLS when possible for secure communications
-5. Be cautious with command execution features
-6. Review and understand the code before running

-## Requirements

-- Python 3.8+
-- See `requirements.txt` for package dependencies
-- Root/Administrator privileges for some tools
-- Network interface with monitor mode support (for WiFi tools)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Disclaimer

-These tools are for educational and testing purposes only.
-Users are responsible for complying with applicable laws and regulations.
-The authors are not responsible for any misuse or damage caused by these tools.

 # BadSuccessor Permission Scanner

 This PowerShell script is designed to help security professionals and system administrators identify potential BadSuccessor attack vectors in their Active Directory environment.
 The script is based on the BadSuccessor privilege escalation vulnerability discovered in Windows Server 2025, as documented by [Akamai's research team](https://github.com/akamai/BadSuccessor).